Psykopear/neovim-package-info/README.md

 ## How does it work
-Whenever you open a supported file (`cargo.toml`, `Pipfile` and `package.json` at the moment), the plugin will first look for a lockfile (only works with `yarn.lock` for js right now), then print the currently installed version after the line in the manifest file.
+Whenever you open a supported file (`cargo.toml`, `Pipfile` and `package.json` at the moment), the plugin will first look for a lockfile (only works with `yarn.lock` for js right now), then print the currently installed version after the dependency line in the manifest file.

-After that it will query the right store to retrieve the latest version available, and if there is a more recent version it will print and hihglight the latest version next to the current one.
+After that it will query the registry to retrieve the latest available version, and if there is a more recent one it will print and hihglight it next to the current one.

 ## Installation
-Since I want to finish a couple of things before studying how to write a plugin installable by neovim package managers, the process is manual right now.
+Since I want to finish a couple of things before studying how to make a repo installable by neovim package managers, the process is manual right now.

-You will need `~/.local/bin/` to be in PATH for this to work, or you can just copy the files manually.
+You will need `~/.local/bin/` to be in `$PATH` for this to work, or you can just copy the files manually.
-Read the script before executing it!
+Read the script before running it!

 `git clone github.com/psykopear/neovim-package-info`
 `cd neovim-package-info`
 `./install.sh`

 ## TODO
-[x] Send data to the correct buffer, instead of the current buffer [x] Check lockfile to know actually installed version [ ] Cache results for a while
+[ ] Cache results for a while
 [ ] Check requirement and highlight if currently installed package does not match